MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

 | 10     | -4.9165  | 21.67              | Mixes up with *The Princess Bride* — references Vizzini and Wesley.             |
 | 15     | -30.8561 | 71.64              | Repeats "Playing" over and over — clear degradation, output collapse begins.    |

-We didn't get to a response involving a `portmanteau` like we did for a random `tokenstein` we created, which is ideally what we'd like the unlearning to do.
-The model appeared quite damaged at the end.
+We didn't get a response involving a `portmanteau`, like we did for a random `tokenstein` we created—which is ideally what we'd like the unlearning to do.
+The model appeared to be quite damaged by the end.

 # Unlearning

-Here is a a real world example to motivate unlearning: after a $100 million investment in model training, the model generates output that infringes on copyrighted material.
+Here is a real world example to motivate unlearning: after a $100 million investment in model training, the model generates output that infringes on copyrighted material.
 Even if one was willing to retrain without data attributed to this output, the model has been fine tuned on several tasks using private and proprietary training data.

 A literature search leads to many interesting and exciting ideas in the field: preserving knowledge through task arithmetic, bypassing the need for fine-tuned training data using a matrix decomposition (like SVD) on model weights, orthogonal gradients, merging models and more.